 Disclaimer: We understand that every business has specific needs that must be met.
 That being said, this is a legal consultation checklist detailing what should be discussed with a business lawyer during your consultation to make the most of it.

 In order to ensure the success of your business long term, it is important to make sure you are following through with all of your legal obligations.

 In order to understand what type of legal services you do or do not need, it is important to first discuss your business.
 What is your business idea?
 What type of goods or services will you be supplying your clients?
 How do you plan to supply the clients with your product?

 How far along are you in the process?
 Depending on the product, there may need to be prototyping, product testing, and multiple trials that must take place before the product is ready to be sold.
 Further, there are grants and investments that you may apply for to fund the different stages of your project.

 To register your business in the UK, you must first decide what business structure you would like to create.
-Through the national registrar of businesses, Companies House, you will be able to register your company as a sole trader, limited company, or partnership.
+Through the Companies House you will be able to register your company as a sole trader, limited company, or partnership.
 Typically the structure will be dictated by the specific needs and resources of your business.